 Stone Fruit in Silicon Valley

 I saw this side grafting technique performed last year in the southern part of California’s Santa Clara Valley at the farm of Andy Mariani.
 Santa Clara Valley was once called the Valley of Heart’s delight and was famous for its delicious fruit.
 The valley’s warm days and cool nights give it the ideal climate for growing stone fruit.
 Andy Mariani grew up in the Santa Clara Valley on his family’s farm in Cupertino.
 Today the Santa Clara Valley is known as Silicon Valley and is famous for technology.
-The current headquarters of Apple is close to what was once the Mariani farm.
-Apple is currently building a new campus in Cupertino to house more than 13,000 employees.
-Apple’s plans include the planting of fruit trees in what was once an apricot orchard.
+The previous headquarters of Apple was close to what was once the Mariani farm.
+Apple recently built a new campus in Cupertino to house more than 13,000 employees.
+Apple planted fruit trees in what was once an apricot orchard.

 In 1957 the Mariani family relocated its orchard from Cupertino to its current location in Morgan Hill.